As part of the AmeriCorps and CARITAS family you will help transform lives by providing service to those moving through crisis toward stability.

 - Provide mentoring, supervision and ability to train others in job skills related to their specific department (Kitchen, Peer Mentor Offices, Transitions Office, SOTS).

 - Support Projects in which The Healing Place clients are directly involved in and coordinating their responsibilities whether it be in the community or CARITAS family of programs.

 - Attending and facilitating a regular community meeting of peer mentors at which time they help address the issues and concerns of the peer mentors.

 - Support the Program Director as he oversees the entire facility and participate in solutions to all the challenges that are faced daily.
 Knowing how to handle time sensitive directives and keeping the integrity of the men and the organization at the forefront is a must.

 - Engage and supervise volunteers participating in program activities.

-Interested Applicants: send your resume to firstname.lastname@example.org with position description in subject line.
+Interested Applicants: send your resume to email@example.com with the position title in the subject line.